John F. Auer: Later life

 Auer served in the Navy for five years, after which he returned to his native Nyack.
 He worked as a letter carrier at Nyack's post office, and kept the same route for over twenty years.
-Auer died on March 28, 1951, and was survived by his two sons and his wife Eva Kathrine, who died a month later.
-They were both buried at Oak Hill Cemetery in Nyack.
-His grave can be found in section K, lot 139.
+Auer died on March 28, 1951.

 Medal of Honor citation

 Rank and organization: Ordinary Seaman Apprentice, U.S. Navy.
 Born: 1866, New York.
 Accredited to: New York.